ArberTu474/Glow-code-js-curriculum/Day_3_slides.md

 ## 9 Exercise 3

-Now use a `while` loop to print all number between 5 and 10.
+Use a `while` loop to print all number between 5 and 10.

 ## 10 Exercise 4 (Optional)

 > If the girls seem confident with what they have learned and if you have time to spare, you can do this exercise.

+Write a program that prints the sum of all numbers between `1` and `200` that are `divisible by 4`

 ## 11 Functions